Cape Canaveral Space Launch Complex 37

 Space Launch Complex 37 (SLC-37), previously Launch Complex 37 (LC-37), is a launch complex on Cape Canaveral Space Force Station, Florida.
-Originally built to support the Apollo program, the complex consists of two launch pads: LC-37A and SLC-37B.
+Originally built to support the Apollo program, the complex consists of two launch pads: SLC-37A and SLC-37B.
 Pad 37A has never been used, while 37B hosted Saturn I and Saturn IB launches in the 1960s as well as Delta IV and Delta IV Heavy launches from 2002 to 2024.

-As of July 2025, the pad is not officially leased to anyone.
-However, SpaceX is expected to become the next tenant of SLC-37 for use as a launch site for Starship, so far possessing a limited right of entry, to begin demolition of existing structures, as it prepares a draft environmental impact statement.
+As of January 2026, the pad is being overhauled by SpaceX for use as a launch site for Starship.

 History

 Saturn I and IB (1964–1968)

 Launch Complex 37 began construction in 1959, being envisioned to be a second site to launch the experimental heavy-lift Saturn rockets, joining Launch Complex 34 (LC-34) to the south.
 Originally, it was planned to be the launch site for an Earth orbit rendezvous (EOR) strategy to potentially be taken by the Apollo program, where a launch vehicle such as the Saturn C-3 would launch both the trans-lunar injection stage and the Lunar Excursion Module from the two pads, while the crew would lift off from LC-34 and intercept the two payloads in low Earth orbit.
 Despite NASA opting for a Lunar orbit rendezvous (LOR) approach and using the Saturn V from Launch Complex 39 to the north, they nonetheless accepted LC-37 to support the Saturn I program in 1963.